 Engee documentation

 Several blocks can be combined into a subsystem.
-This is necessary when the number of blocks in the model is so large that it becomes inconvenient to work with them.
+This is necessary in cases where the number of blocks in the model is so large that it becomes inconvenient to work with them.

 Creating a subsystem